Patty Schnyder

-Patty Schnyder (born 14 December 1978) is a Swiss retired tennis player.
-A former top 10 player in singles, she twice defeated a reigning world No. 1 player in her career: Martina Hingis at the 1998 Grand Slam Cup (by retirement) and Jennifer Capriati at the Family Circle Cup in 2002.
+Patty Schnyder (born 14 December 1978 in Basel) is a Swiss former professional tennis player.
+She has a career-high singles ranking of world No. 7, achieved in November 2005.
+Schnyder won eleven WTA Tour singles titles, including a Tier I event at the 2002 Zurich Open, as well as five doubles titles, earning almost $8.6 million USD in prize money.
+She twice defeated a reigning world No. 1 player in her career: Martina Hingis at the 1998 Grand Slam Cup (by retirement) and Jennifer Capriati at the Family Circle Cup in 2002.
 In addition, she has notable wins over such former No. 1 players as Lindsay Davenport, Serena Williams, Arantxa Sánchez Vicario, Steffi Graf, Kim Clijsters, Justine Henin, Amélie Mauresmo, Maria Sharapova, Jelena Janković, Ana Ivanovic, and Caroline Wozniacki.

-In her career, she reached six Grand Slam singles quarterfinals and one major singles semifinal.
-She won eleven WTA Tour singles titles including Zurich Open (Tier I), and five WTA doubles titles, and earned almost $8.6 million in prize money.

 Personal life

 On 5 December 2003, Schnyder married her German coach Rainer Hofmann, who was also an IT specialist, at a resort in Baden-Baden, Germany.
 In early 2014, three years following her retirement from tennis, Schnyder announced her divorce from Hofmann.
 In November 2014, she gave birth to a daughter, Kim Ayla, and initially kept the father's name a secret.
 She later named Jan Heino, her current partner, as Kim's father.
 In 2019, she had a second daughter.